What is Tax Advice in Business? A Tax Strategies Guide

 When choosing a tax advisor, consider:

-- Their qualifications include CPA or tax attorney certification.
+- Their qualifications include certification as a CPA or tax attorney.

 - Experience with businesses similar to yours.